About 500,000 barrels of oil continued to flow daily down the trans-Alaska pipeline this month as the coronavirus pandemic grew at dizzying speeds.

 “So it’s sort of a double hit for us as the industry adjusts,” Moriarty said.

 As a result, Conoco announced it was cutting its capital spending in Alaska by roughly $200 million.
 That means reducing drilling and demobilizing some drill rigs, Lowman said.
+This winter was supposed to be the company’s largest exploration and construction season ever.

 Note: This story was updated Saturday after BP confirmed the State of Alaska said all of the company’s workers had to self-quarantine in Alaska, and not at their homes in the Lower 48.